How to Do a Bratislava Day Trip from Vienna

 Direct buses depart Vienna from Vienna Erdberg International Bus Terminal and Vienna Central Station with the journey time to Bratislava varying from 1 hour to 1 hour 40 mins depending on the departure and arrival point (there are three in Bratislava).

 Services are very frequent with multiple per hour that run pretty much all day.
-Click here to view the latest schedules and prices.
+You can view schedules here.

-For those not willing to rely on public transport or who prefer the flexibility and independence that driving brings for their one day in Bratislava, then expect a car journey to last approximately 1 to 1 and-a-half hours.
+For those not willing to rely on public transport or who prefer the flexibility and independence that driving brings for their day trip from Vienna to Bratislava, then expect a car journey to last approximately 1-1.5 hours.

 The route using the A4 and A6 should take about an hour or at least, be quicker, but be aware that this route does have tolls.
-Avoiding these tolls means extending your journey to around an hour and a half and using either the B9, L5 or B10 and B50.
+Avoiding these tolls means extending your journey to around an hour and a half and using either the B9 or B10.

 In most cities finding a parking space can be somewhat problematic and is something to think about if considering making the journey by car.
 Also be alert to the parking rules and regulations which are likely to differ in each, plus the added cost implication.